Kwasikot/KwasikotPapers/en/intellectualist_2.0/Universal Mind Archive.md

 Each debate contribution is transformed into structured units such as claims, evidence, counterclaims, assumptions, and stance.
 Rhetorical flourishes, emotional tone, and digressions are removed so that only a compressed logical map of the discussion remains.
 Argument mining and LLM-based filtering help eliminate repetitions, empty rhetoric, unsubstantiated assertions, and off-topic remarks, leaving only minimal unique content.
 These arguments are then normalized into a canonical, first-principles style, with terms mapped to standardized concepts in an ontology or knowledge graph, while embeddings and clustering merge near-duplicates.
 The debate itself is stored not as a chat log but as a tree or graph, where the root represents the central question and the branches unfold into claims, counterclaims, and evidence chains, each node being a canonical proposition.
 As new input arrives, the system checks for novelty using embedding similarity and entailment; duplicates are linked to existing claims, while genuinely new contributions generate new nodes, allowing the thread to evolve into a structured knowledge graph rather than remain a chaotic conversation.

+Essentially, we need to learn how to extract the scientific meat from arbitrary text and represent it in a standardized form.
-Optionally, you could extract the arguments from a given thread and then add any rhetoric or personality traits you want
+Optionally, you could do reverse procedure, extract the arguments from a given thread and then add any rhetoric or personality traits you want.

 ---